sendgrid/docs/content/docs/ui/sending-email/checking-email-source.md

   show: true
 ---

 Being able to check the raw headers of an email can be incredibly useful when troubleshooting.
-Headers bely all sorts of details about a messages' security, composition, and even the journey it takes from point A to point B.
+Headers contain all sorts of details about a message's security, composition, and even the journey it takes from point A to point B.

-Our Support agents may sometimes ask you to give us the raw source or headers of an email to help them solve email issues, below are a few methods for for obtaining headers in some popular mail clients.
+Our Support agents may sometimes ask you to give us the raw source or headers of an email to help them solve email issues.
+Below are a few methods for obtaining headers in some popular mail clients.